• Study level

 Syllabus

-• The homogeneous universe: Copernican principle and cosmological principle; reminder of the Friedmann-LemaĆ®tre-Robertson-Walker geometry; evolution of the expansion of the universe; eras dominated by radiation, by matter and by the cosmological constant; dark matter and dark energy; hot Big-Bang model; limits of the hot Big-Bang model and the inflation principle.
+• The homogeneous universe: Copernican principle and cosmological principle; Friedmann-LemaĆ®tre-Robertson-Walker geometry; evolution of the expansion of the universe; eras dominated by radiation, matter and the cosmological constant; dark matter and dark energy; hot Big Bang model; limits of the hot Big Bang model and the inflation principle.

 • Linear perturbation theory: perturbed metrics; scalar degrees of freedom, vectors and tensors; gauge concepts and gauge transformations; perturbed Einstein equations.